csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 All of the counties and their crowding vulnerability is being plotted in the graph above.
 The sizes of the circles represent the share of population of each county with COVID-19.

-The color combination sequences of the three graphs above use six colors to identify under which National Center for Health Statistics(NCHS)/CDC classification each county falls.
+The color combination sequences of the three graphs above use six (6) colors to identify under which National Center for Health Statistics (NCHS)/CDC classification each county falls.
 The six classifications are as follows:
 1. Large Metro
   * Large Central Metro (1)
   * Large Fridge Metro (2)